MUKULPALIWAL13/MUKULPALIWAL13/README.md

 ##  What This Profile Is About

-Think of this profile as my **developer cockpit** — a quick tour of what I build, break, and brew:
+Think of this profile as my digital lab notebook — a place where I document experiments, projects, and the skills I’m sharpening in embedded systems and digital design.

-- Skills I’m sharpening
-- Things I find cool in embedded & digital design
-- Tech I use daily
--  Links to reach me beyond GitHub

 ---

 ##  About Me